 In 1927, Dad sold the Grand Rapids theater and bought another in Lancaster, a little town in California on the edge of the Mojave desert.

-We lived there for nine years, and it wasn’t happy any of that time.
+We lived there for nine years, and I wasn’t happy any of that time.
 It wasn’t anybody’s fault.
-Life in those desert towns can be brought; the land is barren and harsh, and the people come to be a lot like it.
+Life in those desert towns can be rough; the land is barren and harsh, and the people come to be a lot like it.

 We were away a lot, because by that time we had started to tour.
 Mother played the piano and chaperoned, while Dad stayed home and ran the theater.